jo/couchdb-best-practices/README.md

 ### View Collation
-View Collation basically just means the conzept to query data by ranges, thus using `startkey` and `endkey`.
+View Collation basically just means the concept to query data by ranges, thus using `startkey` and `endkey`.
 In CouchDB keys does not necessarily be strings, they can be arbitrary JSON values.
 If thats the case we talk about _complex keys_.